 Now the question is which one to choose?

 Well, I will recommend using Via app.
 First of all, I am in no way affiliated to it, nor the developers have paid me any money.
 Secondly, Via is genuinely the fastest web browsing application I have used.

-It does lack a set of features which you will find in Chrome, Opera, etc. but then the programs complete size is less than 600KB.
+It does lack a set of features that you will find in Chrome, Opera, etc. but then the program’s complete size is less than 600KB.
 Yes, you read it right.
 Its total size is less than 0.6MB, and it works flawlessly with every type of website, no matter if its Video streaming site or online newspaper, it just works.

 My other suggestions will be Google Chrome, Firefox, Opera.
-All of them comes with multi-device and multi-account sync functionality along with the whole set of powerful features.
+All of them come with multi-device and multi-account sync functionality along with the whole set of powerful features.